-- 1. 75% of families who score 'in-crisis' or 'at-risk' will show measurable improvement with at least one follow-up assessment, as measured by the Family Development Matrix (FDM). - 2.
-85% of parents receiving therapeutic services through CALM will maintain or improve positive parenting attitudes related to reduced risk of child abuse, including appropriate developmental expectations, positive parent-child roles, positive beliefs against corporal punishment, and empathy for their children following six months of treatment, as measured by any one domain on the Adult Adolescent Parenting Inventory version 2 (AAP2.1). - 3.
-85% of referrals for concrete support will result in successful access to services, as measured by referral tracking and follow-up. - 4.
-75% of families receiving family support services will show improvements in overall family functioning, emotional support, concrete support, and nurturing and attachment between intake and follow up, as measured by an overall increase in average scores on the Protective Factors Survey. - 5.
-90% of families receiving CA&NP services will rate their overall satisfaction with services between good and excellent as measured by the Client Satisfaction Questionnaire.
+- 1. 75% of families who score 'in-crisis' or 'at-risk' will show measurable improvement with at least one follow-up assessment, as measured by the Family Development Matrix (FDM).
+(Objective Met 100% as of Quarter 2 (Q2) Fiscal Year (FY) 2021/2022) - 2.
+85% of parents receiving therapeutic services through CALM will maintain or improve positive parenting attitudes related to reduced risk of child abuse, including appropriate developmental expectations, positive parent-child roles, positive beliefs against corporal punishment, and empathy for their children following six months of treatment, as measured by any one domain on the Adult Adolescent Parenting Inventory version 2 (AAP2.1).
+(Objective Met 100% as of Q2 Fiscal Year (FY) 2021/2022) - 3.
+85% of referrals for concrete support will result in successful access to services, as measured by referral tracking and follow-up.
+(Objective Met 80% as of Q2 FY 2021/2022) - 4.
+75% of families receiving prevention services (Parent education or home visitation) will maintain or improve positive parenting attitudes related to reduced risk of child abuse, including appropriate developmental expectations, positive parent-child roles, positive beliefs against corporal punishment, and empathy for their children as measured by any one domain on the AAPI-2.
+(Objective Met 88% as of Q2 FY 2021/2022) - 5.
+90% of families receiving CANP services will rate their overall satisfaction with services between good and excellent as measured by the Client Satisfaction Questionnaire.
+(Objective Met 100% as of Q2 FY 2021/2022)

-FSA-SMVYFC Performance Measures
+FSA Performance Measures

-- 1. 80% of parents/caregivers completing the evidence-based Nurturing Parenting Program will reduce their overall risk for child abuse and neglect upon program completion, as measured by the AAP2.1. - 2.
-80% of families completing the evidence-based Incredible Years Home Visiting Program will increase their level of competency in the domains of appropriate discipline, positive parenting and clear expectations, as measured by the Parenting Practices Interview. - 3.
-80% of case management indicators identified 'in-crisis' or 'at-risk' will show measurable improvement with at least one follow-up assessment, as measured by the FDM. - 4.
-80% of referrals for concrete support will result in successful access to services, as measured by referral tracking and follow-up. - 5.
+- 1. 80% of parents/caregivers completing the evidence-based Nurturing Parenting Program will reduce their overall risk for child abuse and neglect upon program completion, as measured by the AAP2.1.
+(Objective Met 100% as of Q2 FY 2021/2022) - 2.
+80% of families completing the evidence based Strengthening Families Program will show improvements in family satisfaction/parenting sense of competence as measured by the Strengthening Families Program Pre and Post Assessments. - 3.
+80% of case management indicators identified 'in-crisis' or 'at-risk' will show measurable improvement with at least one follow-up assessment, as measured by the FDM.
+(Objective Met 57% as of Q2 FY 2021/2022) - 4.
+80% of referrals for concrete support will result in successful access to services, as measured by referral tracking and follow-up.
+(Objective Met 100% as of Q2 FY 2021/2022) - 5.
 80% of parents surveyed will report that they are 'Mostly Satisfied' or 'Very Satisfied' with the assistance they receive, as measured by the Consumer Satisfaction Questionnaire.
+(Objective Met 100% as of Q2 FY 2021/2022)